-Investors have a right of access to their personal data kept by the Company and the right to amend and rectify any inaccuracies in their personal data held by the Company by making a request to the Company in writing.
+Pursuant to the Data Protection Legislation, investors have a right of access to their personal data kept by or on behalf of the Company and the right to amend and rectify any inaccuracies in their personal data held by or on behalf of the Company by making a request to the Company in writing.
+Investors also have a right to be forgotten and a right to restrict or object to processing in a number of circumstances.
+In certain limited circumstances, a right to data portability may apply.
+Where investors give consent to the processing of personal data, this consent may be withdrawn at any time.